 Castle Acre Priory

 The site today is one of the largest and best-preserved monastic sites in England.
-It was home to the first Cluniac order of monks to England and their love of decoration are reflected in the extensive ruins.
-You can see the beautiful west end church gable, the prior’s lodging and substantial remains of many of the buildings around the cloister.
+It was home to the first Cluniac order of monks in England and their love of decoration is reflected in the extensive ruins.
+You can see the beautiful west-end church gable, the prior lodging and the substantial remains of many of the buildings around the cloister.

 Is there food and drink available?